bryglen/yii-advanced-template/README.md

     2. /protected/runtime - change permission to writable by webserver
     3. /uploads - change permission to writable by webserver
     4. /environment.php - add your absolute path to $local_path
-    5. /protected/config/dbconnect.local.php - create a file and copy the format in dbconnect.sample.php (local development) and change the the configuration
+    5. /protected/config/dbconnect.local.php - create a file and copy the format in dbconnect.sample.php (local development) and change the configuration

 you should be able to access: